 Payments made to a medical group, not directly related to the delivery of services to individuals, are included and attributed to members on a prorated basis.
-More details are available in the HA AMP manual.
+More details are available in the IHA MY 2021 AMP Technical Specifications.

 The approach for allocating costs differs between health plans due to unique financial systems and contracts, and may include estimates based on utilization, members, and contracted fee schedules.
 The developed methodologies are intended to provide for the most comparable estimates possible for medical groups across health plans.